hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 ### Step 4: Generate the Intermediate CA and CSR

-Enable the pki secrets engine at the pki_int path:
+Enable the PKI secrets engine at the pki_int path:

 ```shell
 $ vault secrets enable -path=pki_int pki
 ```

-Tune the pki_int secrets engine to issue certificates with a maximum time-to-live (TTL) of 43800 hours:
+Tune the PKI secrets engine at the `pki_int` path to issue certificates with a maximum time-to-live (TTL) of 43800 hours:

 ```shell
 $ vault secrets tune -max-lease-ttl=43800h pki_int